Code-Institute-Submissions/JohanABlomqvist-fortunecookiepp3/README.md

 # Validator Testing

 - Python
-- I get the following syntax error when running it through a python checker, but code work exactly like intended.
+- I get the following syntax error when running it through a python checker, but code work exactly like intended without issues when running.
  Syntax errors detected :

 Line 50: